cncf/clomonitor/README.md

 # CloMonitor

-[**CloMonitor**](https://clomonitor.io) is a tool that periodically checks CNCF projects repositories to verify they meet a certain set of standards: documentation, license, etc.
+[**CloMonitor**](https://clomonitor.io) is a tool that periodically checks CNCF projects repositories to verify they meet a certain project health best practices.

 <br/>
 <table>